TimAstier/react-roguelike/README.md

 # Start the app
 $ yarn start

-# Opens a browser tab at http://localhost:3000/
+# Open a browser tab at http://localhost:3000/
 ```

 ## Deployments: